RDX (disk)

-RDX is a disk-based removable storage format developed by ProStor Systems Incorporated in 2004.
-In May 2011, Tandberg Data GmbH acquired the RDX business from ProStor Systems including intellectual property and key members of ProStor's RDX engineering team.

-RDX is intended as a replacement of tape storage.
+RDX is a disk-based removable storage format intended as a replacement of tape storage.
 RDX removable disk technology consists of portable disk cartridges and an RDX dock.
 RDX cartridges are shock-proof 2.5-inch Serial ATA hard disk drives and are advertised to sustain a 1 m drop onto a concrete floor and to offer an archival lifetime up to 30 years and transfer up to 650GB/hr.

+The technology was developed by ProStor Systems Incorporated in 2004.
+In May 2011, Tandberg Data GmbH of Germany acquired the RDX business including intellectual property and key members of ProStor's RDX engineering team.